 In addition to using cooling attachments that keep skin cool while the hair removal laser is pulsing, some practitioners also spray skin with a special skin cooling agent called a cryogen spray between laser pulses.

 If you sought laser hair removal shortly after it was FDA approved in 1998 and were told you were not a good candidate due to your darker skin tone, then realize that new laser technology has made laser hair removal a great option for people of all skin tones.
-In addition, if you have wanted laser hair removal but have feared unpleasant side effects, then obtain the service from an experienced practitioner that takes steps to keep your skin cool during treatment, like The Sheen Vein Institute.
+In addition, if you have wanted laser hair removal but have feared unpleasant side effects, then obtain the service from an experienced practitioner that takes steps to keep your skin cool during treatment, like Sheen Vein and Cosmetics.